K1DBO/slice-master-6000/README.md

 band.
 And, if blue, it's a new QSO for the band.
 Gray text will let you know you've already worked that callsign on the current band.

+Note that you dont need to add telnet connections to your CW Skimmers if they are launched by Slice Master 6000.

 ![Bandmap Overlay](screenshots/bandmap-0-10-1.PNG)